Mikescher/youtube-dl-viewer/README.md

   - `--thumnail-ex-mode`: Choose one of the three ways to extract the frames:
      * `0`: **Sequential:** Call ffmpeg multiple times for each frame, one call after the other
      * `1`: **Parallel:** Call ffmpeg multiple times for each frame, all calls parallel (can lead to many simultaneous ffmpeg processes)
-     * `2`: **SingleCommand:** Call ffmpeg oce with the appropiate filter arguments, leads to frames that are more precisely positioned (at the exact timestamps), but takes longer.
+     * `2`: **SingleCommand:** Call ffmpeg oce with the appropriate filter arguments, leads to frames that are more precisely positioned (at the exact timestamps), but takes longer.

 If the video does not have a provided thumbnail the second (!) preview frame is also used as an thumbnail